dtran-machine-learning/support-vector-machines/README.md

 # machine-learning--principal-components

-**Assignment 3 - Principal Components**
+**Assignment 3 - Support Vector Machines**

-This assignment focuses on principal component analysis (PCA) and its applications in recommendation systems utilizing matrix factorization.
-It also looks at support vector machines (SVMs).
+This assignment focuses on support vector machines (SVMs).
+It also looks at matrix factorization and its application in recommendation systems.

 ## Usage